teepluss/laravel-theme/README.md

 Theme::place('foo');
 ~~~

-> Theme::place('content') will render you sub-view only.
+> Theme::place('content') will render your sub-view only.

 ### Configuration